Home BlogMindfulness My Joyful Movement Practice

 by Tansy Boggon

-Note: this blog contains affiliate linksan easy way for you to support my work, while receiving discounts on products I love and recommend.
+Note: this blog contains affiliate linksan easy way for you to support my work while receiving discounts on products I love and recommend.

 Unlike in my twenties and early thirties, I now move mostly for fun, relaxation, pain relief, fresh air and social connection.
-Learn more in my blog, From obsessive exercise fanatic to proponent of joyful movement.

 Like with eating, I tune in to my body to consider how it wants to be moved—do I need intensity or stretch?
 Do I need flow or power?